-The Council's five priorities for the community were reviewed and set during 2016 for the period 2015-2020.
-The priorities drive the Councils Improvement Plan and enable the Council and partners to deliver the Community Plan.
+The Council's five priorities for the community are set out in the 2015-2020 Corporate plan.
+These priorities drive the Councils overall strategy and enable the Council and partners to deliver the wider Community Plan.

-The five priorities were:-
+The five priorities are: